cowlnight/GLOG/README.md

 ## Needs

 When I am working on a QT project , a program for designing the pattern users need, it will have some bugs that I can't figure out which line or which function cause.
 So I want to add some logging in my program.
 What I need is a **simple, lite and fast** logging tool.
-Then I choose GLOG from goole.
+Then I choose GLOG from google.
 Of course, others may recommand more useful and more powerful tools like BOOST, but that is not suit me.

 ## Environment